kalisio/kdk/docs/api/core/components.md

   * **nameField**: the name or path of the property used to retrieve the displayed name on the object, defaults to `name`
   * **descriptionField**: the name or path of the property used to retrieve the displayed description on the object, defaults to `description`

-The default **k-item** component also provides you with the following slots will you need more customisation:
+The default **KItem** component also provides you with the following slots will you need more customisation:
 * `item-icon` or `item-avatar` to override icon or avatar section
 * `item-content` to override content section
 * `item-label` and `item-sublabel` to override labels section